Skip to main content

 • Ensure all required sections are present

-• Check that node IDs referenced in edges match the node IDs in the nodes section exactly
+• Check that node IDs referenced in edges match nodes either in the current payload or from pre-existing data

 • Verify the icon name is correct and does not include a prefix, such as fa- (see FontAwesome to confirm available icons)